New student checklist

 11. Summer intensive program

 The Summer Intensive Program runs concurrently on the Baltimore and Washington, D.C. campuses.
 Students are automatically registered for Summer Intensive on the campus where they will complete their academic coursework.
 All international students beginning their MS program in fall 2020 are required to attend the Carey Business School Summer Intensive unless the student has earned a degree in the U.S. Students earning a degree from U.S. institutions located abroad are required to attend.
 All international students who are interested in participating are welcome to attend.
 Students who hold degrees from English-speaking countries and/or universities, or are citizens of English speaking countries such as Australia, Canada, and the United Kingdom, may request a waiver.
+Please note that waiver requests must be sent by Friday, May 29, 2020.
 Visit the FAQ page for eligibility requirements.

 12. New student orientations & MBA foundations week